saipranathid/sdudigani_vsd-hdp/Day 19/README.md

 - Ensures the design can be fabricated correctly on silicon.
 - Prevents critical errors such as signal shorts, which can cause functional failures.
 - If a signal short is detected, the route can be adjusted by moving it to a different metal layer, though this can introduce additional DRC challenges.

+<a id="tritonroute"></a>
+## TritonRoute
+- TritonRoute performs detailed routing by utilizing pre-generated global routing guides and applying a MILP-based panel routing strategy.
+- It supports intra-layer parallel routing, where multiple regions within the same metal layer are routed simultaneously, and inter-layer sequential routing, which processes metal layers one after the other from lower to higher levels.
+- TritonRoute adheres to each metal layer’s preferred routing direction as specified in the LEF file (e.g., Metal1: horizontal, Metal2: vertical), helping reduce wire congestion, minimize parasitic capacitance, and enhance overall signal integrity.

 <a id="detailed-routing-using-tritonroute"></a>
 ## Step 14: Perform detailed routing using TritonRoute and explore the routed layout